thiagolermen/facemask-detection-v1/README.md

 ## Model structure
 The program was executed using Google Collaboratory.
 The input size of the model is 224x224 (MobileNet default input).
-Was used MobileNet pretrained model and it was added two more layers (flatten, and dense with binary output).
+Was used MobileNet pretrained model and was added two more layers (flatten, and dense with binary output).

 ## Training and validation data
 ![image](https://user-images.githubusercontent.com/49798588/116450287-7c777700-a831-11eb-9c85-845fbf63550a.png)